-Any actor within the supply chain who directly or indirectly relates to packaging, needs to ensure the stability and sustainability of these natural resources in order to help secure business growth, better manage and mitigate against geopolitical threats to supply and build brand equity and more.
-Without losing any ground on recycling or other commitments, we want to lead a new industry commitment to what we call renewability –– protecting natural resources and rewarding best practices and innovations that focus on the front end of a packaging lifecycle; practices and innovations that will keep the consumer packaged goods industry strong and viable in an increasingly volatile economy.
+Any actor within the supply chain who directly or indirectly relates to packaging needs to ensure the stability and sustainability of these natural resources in order to help secure business growth, better manage and mitigate against geopolitical threats to supply, build brand equity and more.
+Without losing any ground on recycling or other commitments, we want to lead a new industry commitment to what we call renewability –– protecting natural resources and rewarding best practices and innovations that focus on the front end of a packaging lifecycle as well as practices and innovations that will keep the consumer packaged goods industry strong and viable in an increasingly volatile economy.

 Read More and Download our White Paper